• Skip to main content

 Instructions

-• Add the eggs and salt to a bowl and use chopsticks to beat the egg using a side-to-side motion.
+• Break 3 large eggs into a medium bowl, and add 1 pinch salt.
+Use chopsticks to beat the egg using a side-to-side motion.
 Try to avoid whisking air into the mixture.

 Beating eggs with chopsticks for making thin omelettes.

-• Strain the mixture through a tea strainer into a container with a spout.
+• Strain the mixture through a fine-mesh sieve into a container with a spout.

 Straining eggs through sieve to remove bubbles.